 But, I do know there is only one answer for hard hearts with wicked intentions, for lost hearts overwhelmed with sadness and hopelessness, and for lonely hearts with no idea who they are supposed to be or if their life has any meaning…Jesus.

 Only in Him can we find the forgiveness we know we need, the identity we know we lack, the peace we are desperate for, the love we long for, and the purpose for which we were created.

 Whatever else we as a society may come to for an answer to the evil and suffering in this world, we must first come to the answer for the evil and suffering in our own hearts, and Jesus is that answer.

 I grieve for the families who are coming to terms with the nightmare that just happened in their community in the wake of another shooting.
 I also grieve for the families of the shooters.
 They are living through a different kind of nightmare.

 As I considered the bruise on my son’s face that he took for a friend, I remembered the One who was bruised for me, my Savior, Jesus Christ.
 There is no greater love than to lay down one’s life for one’s friends, John 15:13.
 When we love with God’s love, we reflect Christ.
 I am reminded genuine love is costly.

-I definitely don’t know all the answers, but I know the One who is the ultimate answer.
 Whatever else this world needs from one generation to the next, the ultimate answer for every generation is the same: new hearts that love God and love others with genuine love, new hearts that are only born through personal faith in Jesus Christ and His finished work on our behalf, new hearts anchored to a living hope.

 Until we have this answer, all the other answers will fall short.